CristianDiaz1995/CristianDiaz1995/README.md

 - 💞️ I’m looking to collaborate on projects of Software
 - :)  I’m  like to work in a group

-- 📫 How to reach me ...

-pollosoft2019@gmail.com

 <!---
 CristianDiaz1995/CristianDiaz1995 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.